Peter L. Strauss

 Peter L. Strauss (born February 26, 1940) is an American lawyer, author and academic who is the Betts Professor of Law Emeritus at Columbia Law School.

-Strauss taught courses in Administrative Law, Constitutional Law, Family Law, Legal Education, Legal Methods, and Legislation and the Regulatory State.
-He is the author of several legal textbooks and has served as an attorney with the U.S Government.
+Strauss taught courses in administrative law, constitutional law, family law, legal education, legal methods, and legislation and the regulatory state.
+He is the author of several legal textbooks and has served as an attorney with the U.S. government.

 Background

-After graduating Harvard College (1961) and Yale Law School (1964), Strauss spent two years clerking for federal judges in Washington, D.C., and two years lecturing on criminal law at the national university of Ethiopia.
+Strauss was born on February 6, 1940.
+He graduated from Harvard College in 1961 with a Bachelor of Arts and from Yale Law School in 1964 with a Bachelor of Laws.
+He was a law clerk to chief judge David L. Bazelon of the U.S. Court of Appeals for the District of Columbia Circuit from 1964 to 1965 and to Justice William J. Brennan Jr. of the U.S. Supreme Court from 1965 to 1966.
+He then spent two years lecturing on criminal law at the national university of Ethiopia.
 Returning to the United States, he spent the next three years as an attorney in the Office of the Solicitor General, briefing and arguing cases before the United States Supreme Court.
 Strauss joined the faculty at Columbia Law School in 1971, and taught there until the fall of 2021.
 During 1975 to 1977, he became the first General Counsel of the United States Nuclear Regulatory Commission.